Samerhajj/PyGameLearn/README.md

 # PyGameLearn
-This Repository is for learning Pygame and its basics
+First Game where i followed a guide/documentation
+Used opengamerart for some sprites dafont for font

+Just learning basics of pygame